valentin-schwind/frauas-thesis-template/README.md

    * [`latex`](latex): A LaTeX template for theses
    * [`word`](word): A template for theses for Microsoft Word in docx format

 The [LaTeX-Version](latex) is the best-maintained template.
 Others may lag behind.

-### Zweck

-Dieses Repository enthält Vorlagen für Bachelor- und Master-Arbeiten, sowohl für LaTeX als auch für Word.
-Sie richten sich an Studierende der Fachbereichs Informatik und Ingenieurwissenschaften an der Frankfurt University of Applied Sciences (FRA-UAS).
-Das Repository enthält eine Latex- und eine Word-Vorlage.
-Die Latex-Vorlage unterstützt Deutsch (de) und Englisch (en).
-Das Template ist so gestaltet, dass auch andere Studiengänge die Vorlage benutzen können.

-Für Personen außerhalb der Hochschule ist die Vorlage möglicherweise nur von begrenztem Wert.

-### Struktur des Repositories

-  * [`latex`](latex): Ein LaTeX-Template für Abschlussarbeiten
-  * [`word`](word): Eine Vorlage für Abschlussarbeiten für Microsoft Word im docx-Format

-Die [LaTeX-Version](latex) ist die am besten gepflegte Vorlage.
-Die anderen hinken immer etwas hinterher.